Examples for the Writing Section of CBEST

 Many candidates get overwhelmed with the Writing section, as it involves expository and narrative essay writing.
 However, since the score of this section contributes to one-third of your overall CBEST score, it is important that you are well-prepared for it.

 Unlike general essay writing, expository essay writing involves analytical skills and requires the writer to communicate his or her point of view through the write-up.
 Moreover, you are required to weigh all the pros and cons of the situation in order to arrive at an appropriate conclusion.

-You can refer to the helpful tips mentioned below for good expository essay writing.
-However, you would have to go through numerous CBEST writing examples in order to understand analytical or expository writing.
+You can refer to the helpful tips mentioned below to write a good expository essay writing.
+However, you will have to go through numerous essay samples in order to get a good idea about each type of essay.

-Open with Your Opinion: If you observe various CBEST writing examples for expository essays, you would see that the author's opinion is mentioned clearly at the opening of the essay.
-This enables the reader to understand the writer's viewpoint throughout the write-up.
+Open with Your Opinion: If you read sample essays on expository topics, you would see that the author's opinion is mentioned clearly at the beginning of the essay.
+This enables the reader to understand the writer's viewpoint throughout the write-up from the start.

-Acknowledge the Counterview: While solving an expository essay, it is essential that you take in account the counterview so that you can present an unbiased opinion for your viewpoints.
+Acknowledge the Counterview: While working on an expository essay, it is essential that you take in account the counterview so that you can present an unbiased opinion for your viewpoints.

 Mention Examples: All your arguments have to be practical.
 Thus, it is essential that you mention relevant examples for the essay along with your arguments.

-Give an Appropriate Conclusion: You would notice that all well-presented CBEST writing examples never end the essay abruptly.
-It is important for you to conclude your article summarizing your arguments so that the evaluator can assess your stand.
+Give an Appropriate Conclusion: You would notice that all well-presented essays never end abruptly.
+It is important for you to conclude your article by summarizing your arguments so that the evaluator can assess your stand.

-You would be required to practice for this section extensively since the writing section is different from other test sections.
-It is suggested that you read good CBEST writing examples available in study guides and preparation resources in order to score well in this section.
+You will be required to practice for this section extensively since the writing section is different from other test sections.
+It is suggested that you read good samples available in study guides and preparation resources in order to score well in this section.